History of the foreign policy of the United States: From neutrality to war to end all wars: 1914–1917

 With the outbreak of war in 1914, the United States declared neutrality and worked to broker a peace.
 It insisted on its neutral rights, which included allowing private corporations and banks to sell or loan money to either side.
 With the British blockade, there were almost no sales or loans to Germany, only to the Allies.
 The widely publicized atrocities in Germany shocked American public opinion.
-Neutrality was supported by Irish-Americans, who hated Britain, by German Americans who wanted to remain neutral, and by women and the churches.
+Neutrality was supported by Irish-Americans, who were hostile to Britain, by German Americans who wanted to remain neutral, and by women and the churches.
 It was supported by the more educated upscale WASP element, led by Theodore Roosevelt.
-Wilson insisted on neutrality, denouncing both British and German violations, especially those German violations in which American civilians were killed.
+Wilson insisted on neutrality, denouncing both Allied and German violations, especially those German violations in which American civilians were killed.
 The German U-boat torpedoed the RMS Lusitania in 1915.
 It sank in 20 minutes, killing 128 American civilians and over 1,000 Britons.
 It was against the laws of war to sink any passenger ship without allowing the passengers to reach the life boats.
 American opinion turned strongly against Germany as a bloodthirsty threat to civilization.
 Germany apologized and repeatedly promised to stop attacks by its U-boats, but reversed course in early 1917 when it saw the opportunity to strangle Britain by unrestricted submarine warfare.
 It also made overtures to Mexico, in the Zimmermann Telegram, hoping to divert American military attention to south of the border.
 The German decision was not made or approved by the civilian government in Berlin, but by the military commanders and the Kaiser.
-They realized it meant war with the United States, but hoped to weaken the British by cutting off its imports, and strike a winning blow with German soldiers transferred from the Eastern front, where Russia had surrendered.
+They realized it meant war with the United States, but hoped to weaken the British by cutting off its imports, and strike a winning blow with German troops transferred from the Eastern front, where Russia had surrendered.
 Following the repeated sinking of American merchant ships in early 1917, Wilson asked Congress and obtained a declaration of war in April 1917.
 He neutralized the antiwar element by arguing this was a war with the main goal of ending aggressive militarism and indeed ending all wars.
 During the war the U.S. was not officially tied to the Allies by treaty, but military cooperation meant that the American contribution became significant in mid-1918.
 After the failure of the German spring offensive, as fresh American troops arrived in France at 10,000 a day, the Germans were in a hopeless position, and thus surrendered.
 Coupled with Wilson's Fourteen Points in January 1918, the U.S. now had the initiative on the military, diplomatic and public relations fronts.
 Wilsonianism—Wilson's ideals—had become the hope of the world, including the civilian population Germany itself.